 The soft rose colors of the Evergreen Clematis buds (c. armandii) perfectly echo the nearby hellebores.
 And then, as if right before your eyes, they transform into the brightest white star-shaped flowers.
 One of my favorite clematis varieties, this one can cover a fence in no time.

 Oh, and the magnolias!
 Thanks to the warm weather we’ve had this winter they’re bursting into flower earlier than ever, putting on quite the show.

 As winter begins to loosen its grip, I encourage you to take a leisurely stroll through your garden to see what you can discover.

-And if you don’t find any form, structure or texture that’s perfectly okay!
-Now, at least, you know where to begin once spring finally arrives and the nurseries are calling your name.
+And if you don’t find any form, structure or texture – that’s perfectly okay!
+Now, at least, you know where to begin to make some changes once spring finally arrives and the nurseries are calling your name.